Alkaff Mansion: History

 The Singapore Land Authority took over the property from LHN in 2016 and released a tender in 2018 to lease out the property for the next decade.
 The mansion was eventually awarded to Jardin Enchante Pte Ltd (operating under the name of 1-Group which owns various other concepts like Monti, Botanico, 1-Altitude, Bee's Knees, Stellar etc.) In 2019.
-The Alkaff Mansion under the 1-Group's Heritage Properties portfolio, houses three dining concepts: a popular pet-friendly floral café called Wildseed Café, a buzzy Spanish gastrobar focusing on al fresco grills and casual Spanish food named TXA Gastrobar, and UNA - a romantic and refined Spanish restaurant previously at One Rochester which offers contemporary Spanish cuisine with creativity and soul.
+The Alkaff Mansion under the 1-Group's Heritage Properties portfolio, houses three dining concepts: a popular pet-friendly floral café called Wildseed Café, 1918 Heritage Bar - revolving around the rich heritage and culture of the property since its establishment, and UNA - a romantic and refined Spanish restaurant previously at One Rochester which offers contemporary Spanish cuisine with creativity and soul.

 The Alkaff Mansion's lower courtyard was also renamed The Grounds of Alkaff and is slated to launch grab-and-go food and drink offerings, alongside fun activities soon.
 On 10 May 2019, The Alkaff Mansion had already hosted the highest level Ministry of Foreign Affair's meeting between Singapore and Italy and executed a romantic sell-out wedding fair organised by its wedding and events arm, 1-Host.
 It has also hosted various guests from the World's 50 Best Restaurant Awards in Singapore in June 2019.
+The Alkaff Mansion has also been awarded the most romantic wedding venue in Singapore by LUXLife Global in the Leaders of Luxury Award in 2022.